Paperback-iOS/website/src/help/faq/README.md

  * Check the source in webview: if it does not work, there is nothing Paperback can do as the app relies on the website to get contents

 > Sometimes, sources are blocked by specific networks or internet providers.
 If you can not access the source in webview, you may want to try to use a VPN.

-If the previous points did not help you to identify the issue, you can try to ask in our Discord `#source-issues` channel.

 ## Readers